martinmoene/string-lite/README.md

 to_uppercase: char transformed to uppercase
 to_uppercase: string transformed to uppercase
 append: string with second string concatenated to first string
+substring: substring starting at given position of given length, default up to end
-substring: substring given position and length
+erase: string with substring at given position of given length removed - default up to end
-strip_left: string with characters in set removed from left of string [" \t\n"]
-strip_right: string with characters in set removed from right of string [" \t\n"]
-strip: string with characters in set removed from left and right of string [" \t\n"]
 insert: string with substring inserted at given position
 replace: string with substring given by position and length replaced
 replace_all: string with all occurrences of substring replaced
 replace_first: string with first occurrence of substring replaced
 replace_last: string with last occurrence of substring replaced
+strip_left: string with characters in set removed from left of string [" \t\n"]
+strip_right: string with characters in set removed from right of string [" \t\n"]
+strip: string with characters in set removed from left and right of string [" \t\n"]
 join: string with strings from collection joined separated by given separator
 split: split string into vector of string_view given delimiter - literal_delimiter
 split_left: split string into two-element tuple given delimiter - forward - literal_delimiter